owaits/ScreenMonkey.Help/reference/clipTypes/WebBrowserClip.md

 - By right clicking on the clip icon and choosing 'Edit/Cue'
 - By using the [live monitor](../toolbar/preview.md)

 In either case you now have access to a fully functional web browser inside Screen Monkey.
-As you click on links and nagivate website the output will update.
+As you click on links and nagivate the website the output will update.
 There are two arrows to the left of the text field where you typed the URL.
-These arrows allow you to move backward and forward just like the backward and forward buttons in any browser.
+These arrows allow you to move backward and forward just like the navigation buttons in any browser.

 ![](../../images/clip-webbrowser-preview.png)